gheorghiciucgeorgia/React-Authentication/README.md

-# :sunflower: React Autenthication With Firebase And Routing :sunflower:
+# :sunflower: React Authentication With Firebase And Routing :sunflower:

 The project consists in creating a Firebase Setup which is a set of hosting services for any type of application.
 I used Firebase for the social authentication service.